Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: High-density nuclear symmetry energy from neutron star observations

-While the currently available neutron star radius data have certainly improved our understanding of the EOS and nucleon effective mass in dense neutron-rich matter, see, e.g., Ref. \cite{Prad}, more precise radius measurements may lead to major progress.
-For instance, to distinguish many EOSs and identify twin stars or strange stars it is necessary to carry out the differential mass/radius measurement $dM/dR$ in the mass region $(1.2-2.0$M$_{\odot}$ \cite{Li24-PRD,Zhao20,Han22,Pro,Zhang25,Cai25,Xavier}.
-For this purpose, the radius has to be measured much better than 1.0 km accuracy.
+To realize the goals mentioned above, NS radii have to be measured much better than 1.0 km.
 Indeed, such measurements have been proposed by using the next-generation X-ray pulse profile observatories and gravitational wave detectors.
 For instance, the enhanced X-ray Timing and Polarimetry mission (eXTP) \cite{eXTP:2018anb,AngLi25} to be launched around 2030 is designed to measure the radius of PSR 10740+6620 to about $\pm 6\%$ accuracy, while the Advanced Telescope for High Energy Astrophysics (NewATHENA) \cite{Ath} to be launched around 2037 can measure the radius of PSR 10740+6620 to about $\pm 3\%$ accuracy \cite{Seb}.
-The third generation gravitational-wave detectors \cite{Hild:2009ns,LIGOScientific:2020zkf}, e.g., Einstein Telescope \cite{Sathyaprakash:2012jk} and Cosmic Explorer \cite{Evans:2021gyd} may measure the radii at even higher precisions.
+The third-generation gravitational-wave detectors \cite{Hild:2009ns,LIGOScientific:2020zkf}, e.g., Einstein Telescope \cite{Sathyaprakash:2012jk} and Cosmic Explorer \cite{Evans:2021gyd} may measure the radii at even higher precision.
 For example, based on several recent analyses and simulations, see, e.g., Refs. \cite{Chatziioannou:2021tdi,Pacilio:2021jmq,Bandopadhyay:2024zrr,Finstad:2022oni,Walker:2024loo}, the planned new gravitational wave facilities can measure the $R_{1.4}$ to a precision better than 2.0\%.
 For example, considering only the 75 loudest events of the expected more than $3\times 10^5$ binary NS mergers in the one-year operation of a network consisting of one Cosmic Explorer and the Einstein Telescope, the radii of NSs in the mass range (1-1.97) M$_{\odot}$ will be constrained to at least $\Delta R\leq 0.2$ km at 90\% credibility \cite{Walker:2024loo}.
 Of course, all these new proposals have multiple science drivers.
 Understanding the nature of compact stars and the associated EOS of superdense neutron-rich matter is only one of them.